This Easy Vegan Chili Recipe is ready in less than 30 minutes, healthy, full of flavor, and the perfect cozy meal for chilly days!

-Salt and pepper – depending on your vegetable stock/bouillon cube, if it is already with salt you may not need to add any additional seasoning.
-If so, add 1 tsp of salt, ¼ tsp of pepper in total or to taste.
+- Salt and pepper - depending on your vegetable stock/bouillon cube, if it is already with salt you may not need to add any additional seasoning.
+If so, add 1 teaspoon of salt, ¼ teaspoon of pepper in total or to taste.

 In case (just in case) you have leftover beans, never store them in the same can that they came from.
 I know how convenient it is but don't do it.
 They will be off very quickly and will pick up the taste of the metal, and this for sure, should be avoided.
 Pop them in a preferable glass or any airtight container with a lid and store them in the fridge for up to a week.

 Now to the best part of this Vegan Chili recipe - T O P P I N G S!
 In my opinion, the more the merrier!

 Here's what you can add, but not limited to:

 - Grated cheddar or your favorite queso 🙂

 - Sour cream or vegan sour cream

 - Vegan parmesan - seriously you need to try this!